 The College Level Examination Program* can be used by students to earn credit by examination toward the IAI General Education Core Curriculum at JJC.
 The following guidelines apply:

-There are thirty-three different CLEP exams for which students may be awarded up to six semester hours of credit in each area passed.
+There are several different CLEP exams for which students may be awarded up to six semester hours of credit in each area passed.
 Credit also may be awarded in certain specific courses pending attainment of the minimum score required.

 Students who have taken these examinations should request that their official scores be sent to the academic credentials specialist in the Registration and Records office.